shogo82148/ridgenative/examples/function-urls/README.md

-# API Gateway V2 example of ridgenative
+# Lambda Function URLs example of ridgenative

-It is a saying hello example on API Gateway V1.
+It is a saying hello example on Lambda Function URLs.

 ```
 $ curl -F name=shogo https://xxxxxxx.lambda-url.ap-northeast-1.on.aws/hello